 Area Data Coordination Platform Configuration (Usage IDs)

-4. Initiatives that make the most of Area Data Coordination Platform
+4. Measures to make the most of Data Coordination Platform

-In order to realize a digital society and smart cities, we need the concept of "Architecture Architecture in Area Data Coordination Platform" and "Joint Use of Joint Use of Area Data Coordination Platform and Joint Vision" to use infrastructure together in a unified area to solve the same problem.
+In order to realize a digital society and smart cities, we need the concept of "Architecture Area Architecture in Data Coordination Platform area Data Coordination Platform" and "Joint Use of Joint Use of Area Data Coordination Platform and Joint Vision" to use the infrastructure together to solve the same problem in a unified area.

 In order to promote smart cities and solve local issues, it is important to consider solutions across sectors and utilize a unified Architecture.
 The Smart City Reference Architecture published by Cabinet Office is a recommended blueprint that shows not only the system but also the overall framework and relationships including local governments and companies.
 By utilizing this reference Architecture, interoperability is ensured and smooth data utilization can be realized.